arun-u-r/Urban-Resource-eCommerce-Market/README.md

 ## Features

-1.User registration and authentication
+* User registration and authentication
-2.Product listing and search functionality
+* Product listing and search functionality
-3.Product review and rating
+* Product review and rating
-4.Order processing and history
+* Order processing and history

 ## Contributing